-Each of the Dealers, the Issuer and the Guarantor have represented and agreed, and each further Dealer appointed under the Programme will be required to represent and agree, that the Notes will not be offered, sold or distributed, directly or indirectly, to the public in the Kingdom of Spain other than by institutions authorised under the Securities Market Act (texto refundido de la Ley del Mercado de Valores aprobado por el Real Decreto Legislativo 4/2015, de 23 de octubre), and related legislation, to provide investment services in Spain.
-Offers of the Notes in Spain shall only be directed specifically at or made to professional investors (clientes profesionales) as defined in Articles 205 and 206 of the Securities Market Act or eligible counterparties (contrapartes elegibles) as defined in Article 207 of the Securities Market Act.
+Each of the Dealers, the Issuer and the Guarantor have represented and agreed, and each further Dealer appointed under the Programme will be required to represent and agree, that the Notes will not be offered, sold or distributed, directly or indirectly, to the public in the Kingdom of Spain other than by institutions authorised under the Spanish Securities Markets Law (Ley 6/2023, de 17 de marzo, de los Mercados de Valores y de los Servicios de Inversión), and related legislation, to provide investment services in Spain.
+Offers of the Notes in Spain shall only be directed specifically at or made to professional investors (clientes profesionales) or eligible counterparties (contrapartes elegibles) as defined in Articles 194 and 196, respectively, of the Spanish Securities Markets Law.